austinmatherne-wk/frc-codex/README.md

 To prepare taxonomy packages:
 1. Create `./dev/taxonomy_packages` directory.
 2. Place taxonomy packages in the directory.

+### Support
+To avoid the need to maintain an authenticated application or area of the filing index, support operations can be performed within the AWS console by invoking the `frc-codex-support` Lambda function.

 ## Docker
 The preferred method to run any part of the FRC CODEx is using Docker Compose.